norahellstadius/norahellstadius.github.io/README.md

 # Introduction

 In this project our team collaborated with Babban Gona team to create a two-part solution.
 Firstly, we developed a classifier that serves as a preliminary stage for all computer vision models.
 Secondly, we tackled the challenge of soil health assessment by implementing semantic segmentation and object detection techniques.
-The second

 <br>
 <div style="text-align:center; border: 2px solid #4285f4; padding: 10px;">